betodealmeida/shillelagh/README.rst

     SELECT * FROM "csv:///path/to/file.csv"

 The adapter supports full DML, so you can also ``INSERT``, ``UPDATE``, or ``DELETE`` rows from the CSV file.
-Deleted rows are marked for deletion, modified and inserted rows are appended at the end of the file, and garbage cleanup is applied when the connection is closed.
+Deleted rows are marked for deletion, modified and inserted rows are appended at the end of the file, and garbage collection is applied when the connection is closed.

 Google Spreadsheets
 ~~~~~~~~~~~~~~~~~~~